-"Transmission function information" in this context means any "information relating to transmission functions."745 That is obviously an extremely broad definition, and FERC has not provided an exhaustive list of what information (if non-public) cannot be disclosed to or accessed by marketing function employees.
+"Transmission function information" in this context means any "information relating to transmission functions."
+That is obviously an extremely broad definition, and FERC has not provided an exhaustive list of what information (if non-public) cannot be disclosed to or accessed by marketing function employees.
 At a minimum, however, transmission function information includes information concerning:

-- Physical power flows.746
+- Physical power flows.50

-- Transmission loading relief.747
+- Transmission loading relief51

-- Transmission outages or other system conditions.748
+- Transmission outages or other system conditions.
+52

-- Balancing load with energy or capacity.749
+- Balancing load with energy or capacity.53

-- Available transmission capability.750
+- Available transmission capability.54

+- Granting or denying of transmission service requests (including interconnection requests).
+55

+- Day-to-day system operations.56

+- Sales of ancillary services under an Open Access Transmission Tariff to transmission customers.57